fastrack0770/ros2-educating/README.md

 Endless plane ground.

 ### World
-Contains `wheeled_model_enhanced`, `waypoint`, and `plane ground`.
+Contains `wheeled_model_enhanced` and `plane ground`.

 ### Launch file
 Here parameters for nodes can be specified so they will be used in every launch.

 ### Nodes
 #### reach_goal_action_server
-Turning the robot to the waypoint.
-The result - the camera of the robot is facing the waypoint.
+Turning the robot and then moves to the goal.
+The result - the camera of the robot is facing the goal, the robot is near the goal.

 Available parameters:
 1. `angle_threshold`.
 Float.
 Default value is `0.05`.
 Radians.
 2. `distance_threshold`.
 Float.
 Default value is `0.1`.
 Meters.